AIA-Studio-IaaC-G06/PFHG/README.md

 ##### hops.py
 In this file is where you will connect the PFHG.AI to the Hops component.
 For that we create the inputs and outputs expected to exist inside Grasshopper.
+You don't need to change anything here, just press run.

 ##### Studio.gh
 This file you open in Grasshopper to